Throughout my 20+ year career, I’ve had to go through many business break-ups…

 Practice the art of forgiveness

 I’ve used the ancient Hawaiian practice of Ho’oponopono as a powerful spiritual practice.
 It’s something I learned to clear blame, shame, guilt, pride, fear, and punishing.
 Best of all, it’s simple.
 Picture your partner and then say the words: “I’m sorry.
 Please forgive me.
 I love you.
 Thank you.”
-(And repeat the process until you truly feel that you mean your words).
+(And repeat the process until you truly feel that you actually mean those words).

 Honesty is key